zamazan4ik/awesome-pgo/article/article.md

 ### How long should I collect PGO profiles?

 Actually, compiler doesn't care about how long you collect your PGO profile.
 The only thing that the compiler cares is how much of your code is *covered* in your PGO profile.
 If ~100% percent of your code is executed during the 100ms of execution and this execution completely represents your target workload - there is no need to spend more time with PGO profile collection.
 In many real scenarios, even if your training workload takes **hours** to complete, you spend most of the time in the same places of your code, so there is no critical need to wait for the end.
 As an example, you can check my [experiment](https://github.com/llvm/llvm-project/issues/63486#issuecomment-1607953028) with LLD and ClickHouse.
 However, if your workload takes a long period of time to complete, and during the execution it touches different places of code at different time points, and you want to optimize your application as much as possible - in ideal world, you need to collect the PGO profile from the whole training script.
+If some places are [not covered](https://issues.chromium.org/issues/40244486) - they will not be optimized.
 So statements like "You don't need to large PGO profiles for optimizing your software" ([click](https://github.com/llvm/llvm-project/issues/61711#issuecomment-1497184801)) are only partially true.
 In practice, the answer is, again - "It depends".

 One possible caveat that you can find with large profiles is that PGO-related tooling is not optimized for such cases.
 It could crash or just [get OOMed](https://github.com/llvm/llvm-project/issues/61711).
 In this case, you can try to do a trick.
 Instead of collecting one big profile and processing it via a tool, collect N smaller profiles, process them with a tool, and then try to merge processed PGO profiles into one once again. it works since during the conversion phase the tool can perform some heavy and not-so-memory-optimized operations but during the merge phase performed routines are quite simple - "just" merge counters from multiple files into a big one.